alexieyizhe/wat-bus/README.md

 # WATBus

 #### NOTE: This project is being actively ported over to JavaScript.
-Please check out the js-revamp branch for the latest version.
+Please check out the `develop` branch for the latest version.

 ### About
 WATBus(shouldItake?) is a convenient way to access information about Grand River Transit's bus service (with possible support for ION Rail, if Bombardier delivers the first working train in 50 years).